-Since 2000, Dr. Chapman has provided leadership as Vice President for Community and Workforce Partnerships at Des Moines Area Community College.
-In this role she worked with central Iowa businesses to identify employment opportunities for underrepresented, as well as disenfranchised youth and adults.
+In 2000, Dr. Chapman began providing leadership as Vice President for Community and Workforce Partnerships at Des Moines Area Community College.
+In this role, she worked with central Iowa businesses to identify employment opportunities for underrepresented, as well as disenfranchised youth and adults.
 She has established many successful partnerships and developed strategies with state agencies and local schools and community organizations to provide employer driven skill based training and education for these individuals to ensure their employment and improve their lives.

-Second chance Programs such as Youthbuild, Gateway to College, and Prison Reentry are among the many programs that were initiated and operated out of the Community & Workforce Development as well as the integrated service delivery model, Center For Working Families to support student success.
+Among the many programs that were initiated and operated out of the Community & Workforce Development Department were second chance Programs, such as, Youthbuild, Gateway to College, and Prison Reentry, as well as the integrated service delivery model, Center For Working Families, to support student success.

-In the community, Dr. Chapman serves on various community and civic Boards including Board, Bankers Trust Advisory Board, Iowa Corrections Board, Des Moines Branch NAACP Executive Committee (Women in NAACP Chair), Des Moines Public Arts Foundation Board, Urban Dreams Board, Iowa Health Des Moines Board, and Des Moines Festival Board.
+In the community, Dr. Chapman serves on various community and civic Boards including Bankers Trust Advisory Board, Iowa Corrections Board, Des Moines Branch NAACP Executive Committee (Women in NAACP Chair), Des Moines Public Arts Foundation, Des Moines Art Festival, Hoyt Sherman Foundation, and Urban Dreams Board.
 She also is a member of Des Moines Chapter of The Links, Inc. and a life member of Alpha Kappa Alpha Sorority, Inc.

-Among the many awards received, she is most proud of being a 2005 inductee in the Iowa African American Hall of Fame, a 2013 inductee in the Iowa Women’s Hall of Fame and being recognized by the Business Record as a Woman of Influence and by the Iowa Department of Corrections with the naming of the Mary Chapman Computer Lab in the education center at the Iowa Correctional Institution for Women in Mitchellville.
+Among the many awards received, is the Iowa African American Hall of Fame inductee, 2013 inductee in the Iowa Women’s Hall of Fame, Business Record Woman of Influence and the Iowa Department of Corrections naming the Mary Chapman Computer Lab in the education center at the Iowa Correctional Institution for Women.